Stillwater National Wildlife Refuge

 Travel Nevada Pro Tip

-Aside from a first-rate opportunity to observe and learn about wildlife, visitors can also partake in boundless recreation at Stillwater, such as hiking along walking trails, photography, non-motorized boating, camping, and hunting during state-regulated hunting seasons in designated areas.
-Take a relaxing drive to Stillwater for an afternoon picnic, map out an overnight camping excursion to this dynamic and historically rich area, or get yourself signed up for a free guided tour of the refuge that begins at the Stillwater Visitor Center in Fallon.
+Aside from a first-rate opportunity to observe and learn about wildlife, visitors can also partake in boundless recreation at Stillwater, such as hiking and biking along multi-use trails, photography, non-motorized boating like kayaking and canoeing, camping, and hunting during state-regulated hunting seasons in designated areas.
+Take a relaxing drive to Stillwater for an afternoon picnic or map out an overnight camping excursion to this dynamic and historically rich area in Fallon.